yolanda225/qgis-marche-a-lombre/help/source/index.rst

 * Dynamic layer retrieval from IGNs Web Map Service (https://data.geopf.fr/wms*r?SERVICE=WMS&VERSION=1.3.0&REQUEST=GetCapabilities)
 * Adjustable hiking speed and picnic break
 * Reversal of trail
-* Buffered calculation (calculation also 5m to the right and left of the trail to )
+* Buffered calculation (calculation also 5m to the right and left of the trail to visualize shadow next to trail)
 * Vector output with color-coded trail segments
 * Statistics output (percentage sunny, etc.)